cnarami/terraform/README.md

-# 🚀 Cloud Infrastructure Automation on AWS Using Terraform and Docker
+# 🚀 Cloud Infrastructure Automation on AWS Using Terraform and Docker.
 The goal was to learn how cloud resources can be deployed and configured fully  with real world tools

+# 📁 Directory Structure

+# 📚 Table of Contents
+[Project Overview] (#project-overview)

 # 🛠️ Tools & Services Used
 | 🗂️ Category            | 🧰 Tools |